paper-trail-gem/paper_trail/README.md

 Sometimes you don't want to store changes.
 Perhaps you are only interested in changes made by your users and don't need to store changes you make yourself in, say, a migration -- or when testing your application.

+You can turn PaperTrail on or off in three ways: globally, per request, or per class.

+### Globally

-If you are about change some widgets and you don't want a paper trail of your changes, you can turn PaperTrail off like this:
+On a global level you can turn PaperTrail off like this:

-    >> Widget.paper_trail_off

-And on again like this:

-    >> Widget.paper_trail_on

-You can also disable PaperTrail for all models:

     >> PaperTrail.enabled = false